Abstract

 2.1.2.
 Finite element characteristic frequency method

 The paper uses COMSOL MULTIPHYSICS finite element simulation software, combined with the finite element characteristic frequency method, to calculate the dispersion curve of the Lamb wave in the anisotropic composite plate [8, 10].
-Considering the infinite plate structure with a thickness of 2d in the z direction, in order to facilitate the calculation of the dispersion curve in the board, only the simulation model shown in Fig. 1 was selected.
-Use Floquet periodic boundary conditions in the x direction (a in the figure is the distance between the source boundary and the target boundary).
-For the non-wave vector y-direction inner boundary of the plate, it also needs to be considered as a periodic boundary and be processed accordingly.
-The characteristic frequency is solved according to the eigenwave vector kx in the x direction.
-Due to the symmetrical (antisymmetric) boundary conditions, the vibrations in the plate are symmetrical (antisymmetric) about the center plane in the z direction, so that the finite element model is simplified to half of the original model.
+Considering the infinite plate structure with a thickness of 2 in the direction, in order to facilitate the calculation of the dispersion curve in the board, only the simulation model shown in Fig. 1 was selected.
+Use Floquet periodic boundary conditions in the direction ( in the figure is the distance between the source boundary and the target boundary).
+For the non-wave vector -direction inner boundary of the plate, it also needs to be considered as a periodic boundary and be processed accordingly.
+The characteristic frequency is solved according to the eigenwave vector in the direction.
+Due to the symmetrical (antisymmetric) boundary conditions, the vibrations in the plate are symmetrical (antisymmetric) about the center plane in the direction, so that the finite element model is simplified to half of the original model.
 The symmetric and antisymmetric modes of the dispersion curve are obtained by setting symmetric and antisymmetric boundary conditions, respectively.

 Fig. 1Dispersion curve by finite element method

 The finite element characteristic frequency solution method is used to calculate the dispersion curve of the single-layer carbon fiber composite board.
-The mechanical properties of 0° single-layer carbon fiber plate with the fiber direction in the x direction are shown in Table 1.
-The carbon fiber density is 1800 kg/m3. d takes 0.5 mm, a takes 0.001 mm.
+The mechanical properties of 0° single-layer carbon fiber plate with the fiber direction in the direction are shown in Table 1.
+The carbon fiber density is 1800 kg/m3. takes 0.5 mm, a takes 0.001 mm.
 The elastic matrix of 45° and 90° fiber direction is obtained by transforming the values in Table 1.
 The dispersion curve obtained by the calculation is shown in Fig. 2.

 Table 1Material mechanical properties of carbon fiber layer